 Before we get to the nitty-gritty, if you only take in five things about parking, remember these:

 You can sometimes park on a single red or yellow line, but many assume there are standardised times – that's a mistake.
 Restrictions for parking on single lines will usually be shown on accompanying road signs - make sure you scope the area and check before you park.
 Generally speaking, you'll be barred during peak daytime hours but are usually OK at some point during evenings and weekends.

 When it comes to double yellows you simply can't park, though you can sometimes stop to load or unload.
 There are also some exceptions for Blue Badge (disabled) holders.
-With double reds, you can't even stop, unless you are a Blue Badge holder and are dropping off a passenger.
+With double reds, you can't even stop, unless you are a Blue Badge holder and there are designated parking bays for you.
 See the full red lines and yellow lines guides below

 Make sure your motor is completely within any defined spot, such as a residents' or pay-and-display bay.
 If just one wheel is outside, you could get a ticket.